 We derive the distribution of mandatory outlays across households from surveys such as the Current Population Survey (CPS), Consumer Expenditure Survey (CE) and Panel Study of Income Dynamics (PSID).
 Using this data, we estimate receipt of federal mandatory spending by age and gender.
 Projections of spending shares evolve according to projected household demographics.
-In the future, we will use program specific data sets to add greater richness of detail to our modeling of changes to programs, such as Social Security and Medicare.
+In the future, we will use program specific data sets to add greater richness of detail to our modeling of changes to programs, such as Medicare.

 Mandatory Spending Programs:

 - Children’s Health Insurance Program

 - Family support and foster care (eg. TANF)